readbeyond/aeneas/venvs/README.md

 Note: the above will perform a ``pip install -U ...`` (upgrade).

-### Install new version of aeneas from sdist tar.gz
+### Install new version of aeneas from the sdist archive

 ```bash
 $ bash manage_venvs.sh python3.5 install